googleNewIconwhatsapp iconTwitterIconinstagramIcon

 • Double the final consonant for short, one-syllable verbs with a vowel + consonant ending.
 Example: “stop becomes stopped”.

-Now that you have understood what regular verbs are, their characteristics, & rules, let us dive in and explore 100 + such verbs in the following section.
+Now that you have understood what regular verbs are, their characteristics, & rules, let us dive in and explore a list of regular verbs in their base, past, and past participle forms in the section below.

 List of Regular Verbs